-The complaint investigator will interview witnesses and other parties who can provide relevant information about the investigation; will review any applicable evidence, and will interview the involved police employee.
+The complaint investigator will interview witnesses and other parties who can provide relevant information about the investigation.
+They will also review any applicable evidence and may interview the involved police employee.

-The Administrative Review Panel will review the facts of the investigation and determine an appropriate disposition.
+The Command Staff or Administrative Review Panel will review the facts of the investigation and determine an appropriate disposition.

 Dispositions will be classified as one of the following:

-If the complaint is Sustained, one or more of the following actions will be taken:
+If the complaint is Sustained or Sustained with Qualifications, one or more of the following actions will be taken:

 What will you be told?

-Once the investigation has been completed and approved by the Chief of Police, the investigating supervisor will contact the complainant and the outcome of the investigation will be explained.
+Once the investigation has been completed and approved, the investigating supervisor will contact the complainant and the outcome of the investigation will be explained.
 The city must comply with state and federal laws pertaining to employee privacy rights, therefore only the finding will be disclosed.